cutiepeachpie/The-most-cute-in-STEM/README.md

 <h1 align="center">WELCOME TO MY PLACE </h1>
 <h3 align="center">Education in networks and microcomputer system & from Barcelona</h3>

-- The most cute in STEM
+The most cute in STEM once said...  meine.name.ist.Melcy_.
-Said once...  _meine.name.ist.Melcy_.

 I will take this to the next level programming in German for 2024

  Do prefer German, English, Spanish maybe Catalan?

 Mel´s Education **in networks and Microcomputer System**

 Studying Programming JavaScript, Phyton and Big Data